-5Refer to program regulations for the appropriate serving size for meals served to children aged 1 through 5 and adult participants in the CACFP.
-Breakfast cereals are traditionally served as a breakfast menu item but may be served in meals other than breakfast.
-6Cereals may be whole-grain, enriched, or fortified.
+5Refer to program regulations for the appropriate serving size for snacks served to children.
+Breakfast cereals are traditionally served as a breakfast item but may be served in meals other than breakfast 6Cereals may be whole grain, enriched, or fortified.